 The Baroque age (1553-1792) and the Belle Epoque (1855-1914) so deeply marked the image of the city of Nice that one may forget that it has many different styles of architecture.
-Many monuments in Nice were built in a yet another architectural style: neo-classical.
+Many monuments in Nice were built in yet another architectural style: neo-classical.

 Neoclassical architecture is an architectural movement born of neoclassicism in the second half of the 18th century and the beginning of the 19th century.
 It follows classicism and Baroque architecture.
 It is true that the movement aspired to rediscover clean lines of the ancient classical style.
-The facades are regular, with tall doors and a recognisable look.
-Neoclassical architecture uses Greco-Roman elements in its constructions, such as columns and pediments with harmonious proportions.
+The facades are regular, with tall doors and a recognizable look.
+The neoclassical architecture uses Greco-Roman elements in its constructions, such as columns and pediments with harmonious proportions.
 Neoclassicism is illustrated by a return to virtue and simplicity.
 The harmony of forms and proportions became important.

-We can thus find in many places in France emblematic, neo-classical monuments – such as the Church of La Madeleine, in Paris, but also in other parts of Europe, for example the Gran Madre di Dio, Italy.
-If this architectural style was present during fifty years throughout Europe, it could be expected that it eventually reached Nice.
+We can thus find in many places in France emblematic, neo-classical monuments – such as the Church of La Madeleine, in Paris, but also in other parts of Europe, for example, the Gran Madre di Dio, Italy.
+If this architectural style was present for fifty years throughout Europe, it could be expected that it eventually reached Nice.
 A number of buildings are part of this artistic trend, especially those located in the center of Nice.

 Although the Paillon River still crosses Nice, some of its parts, including the estuary, have been subsequently covered due to flooding and the bridge has been demolished.
 This allowed for an enlargement of Place Masséna.

 Thus, the place is famous for having preserved, on the top of the Fountain of the Sun, the monumental statue of Apollo.
 In addition, the fountain itself had been often moved and even was removed from the square until 2007, when it was relocated.
-The fountain of the sun and the five bronze statues that border it are its only original ornamental elements.
+The fountain of the sun and the five bronze statues that border it are its only original ornamental Neoclassical architecture and elements.

-In essence, the Place Massena is an unmissable monument of the city of Nice, since it is one of the sites that brings together its most amazing neoclassical structures.
+In essence, the Place Massena is an unmissable monument of the city of Nice, since it is one of the sites that bring together its most amazing neoclassical structures.
 Bordered by buildings with impressive red facades, the place is a short distance from attractions such as the Garden of Albert I and, a little further, the Sainte Reparate Cathedral.